CIRALabs/ietf-anima-smarkaklink/anima-smarkaklink.md

 The AR then forms a voucher-request identically to as described in section 5.2 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
 Note that the AR uses it's IDevID to sign the voucher-request.
 This is the same key used to terminate the TLS connection.

-It MUST be different from the public key printed in the QR code.
+Note: It MUST be different from the public key printed in the QR code.

 In addition to the randomly generated nonce that the AR generates to place in the the voucher-request, into the nonce field,  it also includes the _SPnonce_ in a new *voucher-challenge-nonce* field. {EDNOTE: hash of nonce?}

-This voucher-request is then *returned* during the POST operation to the smartpledge.
+This voucher-request is then *returned* during the POST operation to the smartphone.
 (This is in constrast that in ANIMA the voucher-request is sent by the device to the Registrar, or the MASA)

+### Additions to Voucher-Request

+QUESTION: should the *voucher-challenge-nonce* be provided directly in the voucher-request, or should only a hash of the nonce be used?
+The nonce is otherwise not disclosed, and a MITM on the initial TLS connection would get to see the nonce.
+A hash of the nonce validates the nonce as easily.

-## Smartpledge validates connection
+## Smartphone validates connection

-The smartpledge then examines the resulting voucher-request.
-The smartpledge validates that the voucher-request is signed by the same public key as was seen in the TLS ServerCertificate.
+The smartphone then examines the resulting voucher-request.
+The smartphone validates that the voucher-request is signed by the same public key as was seen in the TLS ServerCertificate.

-The smartpledge then examines the contents of the voucher-request, and looks for the *voucher-challenge-nonce*.
+The smartphone then examines the contents of the voucher-request, and looks for the *voucher-challenge-nonce*.
 As this nonce was encrypted to the AR, the only way that the resulting nonce could be correct is if the correct private key was present on the AR to decrypt it.
-Succesful verification of the *voucher-challenge-nonce* (or the hash of it, see below) results in the smartpledge moving it's end of the connection from provisional to validated.
+Succesful verification of the *voucher-challenge-nonce* (or the hash of it, see below) results in the smartphone moving it's end of the connection from provisional to validated.

-## Smart-Pledge connects to MASA
+## Smart-Phone connects to MASA

-The smartpledge application then examines the MASA URL provided in the TLS ServerCertificate of the AR.
-The smartpledge application then connects to that URL using it's 3G/LTE connection, taking on the role of Registrar.
+The smarkaklink application running on the smartphone then examines the MASA URL provided in the TLS ServerCertificate of the AR.
+The smarkaklink application then connects to that URL using it's 3G/LTE connection, taking on the temporary role of Registrar.

-A wrapped voucher-request is formed by the smartpledge in the same way as described in section 5.4 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
+A wrapped voucher-request is formed by the smartphone in the same way as described in section 5.4 of {{I-D.ietf-anima-bootstrapping-keyinfra}}.
-The inner prior-signed-voucher-request is filled in with the voucher-request that was created by the AR in the previous step.
+The prior-signed-voucher-request is filled in with the voucher-request that was created by the AR in the previous step.

-The pinned-domain-cert of this voucher-request is set to be the SelfDevID certificate of the smartpledge.
+The proximity-registrar-cert of the wrapped voucher-request is set to be the SelfDevID certificate of the smartphone.
 The voucher-request is to be signed by the SelfDevID.

 The voucher-request is POST'ed to the MASA using the same URL that is used for Registrar/MASA operation: